QMCPACK/qmcpack/docs/analyzing.rst

   :width: 400
   :align: center

-  Quadratic Hubbard-U fits to DMC data for a 24-atom supercell of monolayer FeCl:math:`_{2}` obtained with ``qmc-fit``.
+  Quadratic Hubbard-U fits to DMC data for a 24-atom supercell of monolayer FeCl\ :sub:`2`\  obtained with ``qmc-fit``.
 DMC local energy minima are indicated by the red data point on the bottom halves of either panel.

 .. _qdens: